TheCraftof.Art

 A Personal Narrative With Digital Art

 I have used digital tools in my creative workflows since the early 1980s.
 Music was among the first artforms to embrace digital technology's innovation, power, and control, and as a music keyboardist and composer I was fortunate to work with these new tools.
-Alongside my work as a pianist, guitarist, and percussionist, I explored how digital recorders, sequencers, and samplers could extend my creative work, and by the late 1990s I used early samplers to help create ambitious audio artworks.
+Alongside my work as a pianist, guitarist, and percussionist, I explored how digital recorders, sequencers, and samplers could extend my creative work, and by the late 1990s I used early samplers to help create complex audio artworks.
 Around this time I also began experimenting with simple digital tools that were the forerunners to more sophisticated visual art programs, and I was an early adopter of digital photography as I moved from the traditional darkroom, to a software darkroom.

 I use digital tools throughout the production process, including publishing, but I hope these serve my effort to create authentic art, often with an organic and natural aesthetic.